-Incident reporting data is a snapshot in time of impacts and allegations made by clients of the department and includes disclosures of historic abuse.
+Incident reporting data reflects impacts and allegations made by clients and includes disclosures of historic abuse.
 Incidents are recorded and remain as incidents regardless of whether further information becomes available to substantiate or disprove an event.

-The Client Incident Management System (CIMS) has the aim of ensuring and supporting consistency of understanding in managing and responding to client incidents, as well as improving the standard of responses to incidents.
-Incidents reported in previous periods before CIMS was operationalised are not directly comparable.
+The Client Incident Management System (CIMS) is aimed at ensuring and supporting consistency of understanding in managing and responding to client incidents, as well as improving the standard of responses to incidents.
+Incidents reported in previous periods before CIMS was implemented are not directly comparable.

-The incident reporting process enables service providers and department staff to take corrective action to protect the wellbeing and safety of clients and staff where necessary.
-A report to the Police occurs where a client is a victim of a crime and an allegation of physical or sexual abuse is made.
+The incident reporting process enables service providers and department staff to take corrective action to protect the wellbeing and safety of clients.
+A report to Victoria Police occurs where a client is a victim of a crime and an allegation of physical or sexual abuse is made.
 The department also undertakes processes to better understand the underlying causes of incidents and prevent their recurrence.